desk-framework/desk/docs/content/en/docs/topics/app-architecture/app-context.md

 - To initialize a test with full app functionality (activities, rendering, etc.) you'll need to use the {@link useTestContext} function.
 - Currently, no other platforms are supported — but with more platforms, each package would have to export an initialization function to set up its own context objects.

+The `use..Context` functions take an `options` argument, which may either be an instance of the particular context's options class, or a function.
+The function is called with a _default_ options object, which can be modified to customize the context.
+The {@link ConfigOptions} base class of the options object is available for use elsewhere in your code, e.g. to configure a {@link services service}.

+- {@link ConfigOptions +}

 After initialization, you can add activities and (optionally) services to the application hierarchy, and customize several other app elements; refer to each of the sections below.

 ### Initializing activities